Momentum-Team-11/notes/js-arrays.md

 ---

-## `for-of` loops
+## `for...of` loops

-For a simpler way to loop over an array and get each member, we can use a `for-of` loop.
+For a simpler way to loop over an array and get each item, we can use a `for...of` loop.

 ```js
 for (let person of people) {